paulburkinshaw/appsec-labs/owasp-top-10-2021/a01-broken-access-control/missing-function-level-access-control/README.md

 ### Vulnerability
 With the `[Authorize]` attribute applied, if an anonymous user makes a request to `user/dashboard` or `admin/dashboard`, a `401 Unauthorized` response will be returned.
 However, although the Insecure.Web app does not directly allow a basic user to view the admin dashboard, there is nothing stopping a user logged in as a basic user calling the `admin/dashboard` endpoint directly.

-*which can be done with a simple Curl request, or simply making a Get request to the endpoint via Curl or a using an API testing tool like Postman
+This can be done by simply making a Get request to the endpoint via Curl, or a using an API testing tool like Postman.
-No `[Authorize(Roles = "Admin")]` check — and that's the vulnerability*

 ### Exploitating Vulnerability
 1. Ensure all the apps are running: